MoKee/android_packages_apps_Notepad/README.md

 Visit [MoKee Code Review](http://review.mfunz.com/) to get the source and patches.

-Copyright © 2013 The MoKee Project
+Copyright © 2014 The MoKee OpenSource Project